cedar-policy/rfcs/text/0076-entity-slice-validation.md

 ### Entity roots

 The variables `principal`, `action`, and `resource` are *entity roots*.
-(Entity literals are *not* entity roots, and operations on such literals are limited, as described below.)
+(Entity literals are *not* entity roots, and operations on such literals are limited, as described below.
+Slots and the `Unknown` entity are treated as entity literals because slots will be replaced by literals and `Unknown` cannot be dereferenced.)
 They directly name entities from a request that could be dereferenced in a policy.
 A `context` is not an entity root directly; rather, any attributes it (transitively) contains that have entity type are considered roots.
 For example, consider the following schema:

 ```
 entity User {